Year Groups

 - Spend time outdoors running, jumping and climbing this all helps to develop good gross motor skills.

-- Complete jigsaws, spending time colouring sheets, threading beads and using playdough all help develop fine motor skills.
+- Complete jigsaws, spending time colouring , threading beads and using playdough; all of these will help develop fine motor skills.

 Phonics